fingolimod

 Although rare, there have been reports of a brain problem called posterior reversible encephalopathy syndrome (PRES) in people taking fingolimod (Gilenya).
 Contact your provider right away if you notice a sudden headache, seizures, loss of consciousness, or changes in vision.

-If you're taking Tascenso (fingolimod) orally disintegrating tablet (ODT), you must dissolve it under the tongue.
+If you're taking Tascenso (fingolimod) orally disintegrating tablet (ODT), you must place it on the tongue to allow it to dissolve.

 Interactions between Fingolimod (Gilenya) and other drugs